Best Running Shoes

 Not Durable – Salomon (tread wears out quickly), Teva, Merrell Just Okay – Asics Gel Intensity 2

-Best Barefoot Running Shoes
+Best Trail Running Shoes

-Barefoot Options: Toed, Foot-Molding, Sneaker-Like – only for exercise (can’t fit orthotic insoles)
+Barefoot Options: (note: can’t fit orthotic insoles)

 The “barefoot” shoes option is not an answer for everyone such as people with abnormalities of structure or people who impact the ground hard and require cushion, but they still may work great for active people who are light on their feet and only flat-footed (or only need orthotics for non-sport activities such as work, going out).
 While they reduce stress on the shins and knees, however, barefoot running (especially when your form is only being on the balls of your feet) shifts a lot of that stress to the ankles and calves.
 It is important to not land hard, especially solely on the balls of your feet.
 And work your way up, should only be doing barefoot at 10% of the distance you normally run at first; injuries can happen if pushing oneself too hard while wearing a new type of shoes.

-If you’d like Toe Socks for the Vibrams (especially for Winter use), get Injinji [Amazon]
+If you’d like Toe Socks for the Vibrams (especially for Winter use), get Injinji

 Don’t Get: Nike Free Run (more for looks than the New Balance Minimus which are more comfortable runners).
 Inov-8 Bare-X 180 – not great, Too Cushioned – Saucony, Mizuno, Altra, Skechers, Brooks, Pearl Izumi.
 Onitsuka Tiger Mexico 66 (made by Asics) – Bruce Lee’s shoes (yellow with black version) in his last movie Game of Death, very comfortable and perfect for light sporting, however they’re fashion sneakers rather than for actually running/athletics.
 Xero Shoes Minimalist Huarache Sandals $25 InvisibileShoe – Pretty much flip flops except specialized for running, supposedly very comfortable (they are custom fit) – durable, however, not very stylish, and may slide around too much for running, not much support, aren’t great when wet.
+Xero Cloud are too minimalist.
+Skora Fit doesn’t look that great.

 It is best to get versatile socks (socks that could double for both activity and dress).
 Best material is wool (only the cheap ones are itchy), as it is wicking (not only removes moisture but allows it to evaporate) instead of absorbent cotton (which is why those get smelly).
 Wool is also insulating when wet, while cotton is not.
 However, high end wool socks may not be machine dryable.
 Match your pant color, or go one shade darker, and use minimal patterns, ie Dark gray/blue/brown socks with denim/navy/khaki pants.
 Thin (never thick gym socks) black socks only with black or dark-gray pants.
 Never white, unless you’re exercising (or going Californian)